 Tests that may be done include:

-Antibiotics, such as doxycycline, streptomycin, gentamicin, and rifampin, are used to treat the infection and prevent it from coming back.
 Often, you need to take the drugs for 6 weeks.
 If there are complications from brucellosis, you will likely need to take the drugs for a longer period.

 Symptoms may come and go for years.
 Also, the illness can come back after a long period of not having symptoms.

-Call for an appointment with your provider if:
+Contact your provider for an appointment if:

-Drinking and eating only pasteurized dairy products, such as milk and cheeses, is the most important way to reduce the risk of brucellosis.
-People who handle meat should wear protective eyewear and clothing, and protect skin breaks from infection.
+Drinking and eating only pasteurized dairy products, such as milk and cheeses, is the most important way to reduce the risk for brucellosis.
+People who handle meat should wear protective eyewear and clothing and protect skin breaks from infection.

 Detecting infected animals controls the infection at its source.
 Vaccination is available for cattle, but not humans.

 Gul HC, Erdem H. Brucellosis (Brucella species).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 228.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 226.

-Last reviewed on: 9/10/2015
+Last reviewed on: 9/1/2021

-Reviewed by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Associate in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.